 Aqua City Odaiba and Decks Tokyo Beach on the bayside are ideal spots to look over Tokyo Bay and the Rainbow Bridge.
 After fully enjoying yourself with shopping, enjoy the night view of the bay's shifting scenery starting in the evening out on the terrace of a restaurant.
 This is an area where you can enjoy an entire wonderful day just like that.

-Dex Tokyo Beach
+DECKS Tokyo Beach

-Full of indoor entertainment facilities
+A wide range of indoor entertainment facilities

-Available languages: English, Chinese, Korean
+Languages available: English, Chinese, Korean

 Azabujuban Shotengai A mature neighborhood that develops new ideas learned from the past and merges into a residential area

 Azabujuban Shotengai still has the charm of a traditional downtown area that stands out in Minato-ku with a progressive townscape right in the heart of the city.
 From Azabujuban Subway Station's Gate 4, Azabujuban-dori and Patio-dori that stretch out to the west, and Zoshiki-dori that runs north and south through those two streets are all collectively called Azabujuban Shotengai.